zeph-yr/XephGBT/README.md

 1. Your community types into your chat using the !xg keywords to transform the map.
 2. Each transformation runs from the time it is received/applied until the end of the song.
 3. For Supporters, transformations applied towards the end of a song continue into the next song. `Clear Queue` starts fresh.
-4. The transformations are applied sequentially on top of the previous and order matters. _As a smol BloqTransformer, I don't experience playing physically, but I would describe it as they're not commutative or associative._
+4. The transformations are applied sequentially on top of the previous and order matters. _As a smol BloqTransformer, I don't experience playing physically, but I would describe it as not commutative or associative._
-5. As the transformations stack up... the map becomes increasingly convoluted.
+5. As the transformations start to stack up... the map becomes increasingly convoluted.
 Hilarity ensues.
-6. This is really fun => Your community can battle for control over your map.
+6. This is really fun → Your community can battle for control over your map.
 They can rapidly flip the map between inverted and vanilla arrows, swing the JD and NJS between extremes, jumpscare you etc.
 7. Your experience will vary with your community.
 You choose how to engage with them 🥳
 8. The more imaginative and respectful your community, the more fun you'll have.